reedhodges/reedhodges.github.io/sql-proj.markdown

     b = (MAX - mean) / std_dev
     return truncnorm.rvs(a, b, loc=mean, scale=std_dev)
 ```

+The `Player` class also sets the expected values for the points, rebounds, and assists that player will have for each game; these are calculated by taking the means of corresponding statistics from the real NBA dataset, and adjusting based on the player's attributes.

 There is then a ```team``` class that initializes a team with a particular name and five players on the roster.